louisa1109/ADS-Project--Section-3_PickEat/README.md

 Once you are done, press enter.

-2. "Be more specific":
+b.
+"Be more specific":

 You'll be shown 4 different options 1.
 Filter by type of ingredients, 2.
 Filter by difficulty level, 3.
 Filter by budget, and 4.
 Filter by a combination of these.

 ![Screen Shot 2022-12-05 at 6 33 37 PM](https://user-images.githubusercontent.com/118349858/205703922-ef6a9204-2357-4708-a76b-f30eca2dff65.png)

-a) "Filter by type of ingredients":
+- "Filter by type of ingredients":

 There are three proposed options: 1. lactose free, 2. vegetarian, 3. gluten free or 4. input specific ingredient.

 ![Screen Shot 2022-12-05 at 6 35 27 PM](https://user-images.githubusercontent.com/118349858/205704277-c5f6e912-d4a0-4856-aafe-44a2a82576f9.png)

-- "lactose free":
+1. "lactose free":

 You'll be shown 10 random recipes with this filter.